 No vaccine has ever been tested for carcinogenicity (causing cancer) mutigenicity (damaging DNA) or impairment of fertility (fetal harm).

 No vaccine has ever been tested against an inert placebo in a control group.
-Safety studies without an inert control is how manufacturers hide the harm.
+Safety studies with short duration and without an inert placebo are how manufacturers hide the harm.

 This website contains parental reports of injury/death from the CDC childhood vaccine schedule pre-Covid.

-To see the injury/death from Covid shots see Virus-Hoax.com (over 1 million "excess" deaths in the US alone)
+To see the injury/death from Covid vaccines see Virus-Hoax.com (over 1 million "excess" deaths in the US)

 Saba Button: Profoundly Disabled after Flu Jab